Page Reviewed / Updated - September 19, 2020

 When considering paying for home care supplies, it is helpful to have a clear definition of what is and is not considered to be a home care supply.
 Supplies are generally, but not always, disposable.
-If they are designed for repeat use, their usage is limited to a single individual (meaning it is not appropriate to share the item for hygienic reasons).
-While home care supplies are intended to serve a medical purpose, a prescription is not usually required to obtain them.
-Home care supplies are also referred to as consumable medical supplies and should be distinguished from durable medical equipment, which is always intended for repeat usage.
-As examples, home care supplies include items such as adult diapers, other incontinence and urological supplies, ostomy bags and accessories, and diabetic test strips and lancets.
+If they are designed for repeat use, their usage is limited to a single individual.
+This means it is not appropriate to share the item for hygienic reasons).
+While home care supplies are intended to serve a medical purpose, a prescription is not usually reget to obtain them.
+Home care supplies are also referred to as consumable medical supplies.
+They should be distinguished from durable medical equipment, which is always intended for repeat usage.
+As examples, home care supplies include items such as:

 As Original Medicare, frequently simply called "Medicare", is the most common health insurance program for elderly Americans, it is worthwhile to discuss Medicare's benefits and coverage for home care or disposable medical supplies.
 Medicare's coverage is specific to the individual and the type of home care supply.
 Adult diapers are not paid for by Medicare, but ostomy supplies are covered at 80% after the deductible is met.
 This is provided the individual has a written prescription or can otherwise justify the need for the supply.
 Medicare Part B and Part D combined pay for approximately 80% of the cost of most diabetic supplies, including test strips, lancets, syringes, and needles.

 Medicaid has much more generous benefits than Medicare with regards to home care supplies.
-Prior to this discussion, it is helpful to distinguish between the two programs.
+Before this discussion, it is helpful to distinguish between the two programs.
 Medicare is a federal health insurance program open to all Americans over 65.
 Medicaid is a state-specific program specifically intended for low income individuals who also have limited financial assets.
-Like Medicare, Medicaid will pay for ostomy and diabetic supplies, but unlike Medicare, Medicaid also pays for adult diapers and other incontinence supplies in most states.
+Like Medicare, Medicaid will pay for ostomy and diabetic supplies.
+But unlike Medicare, Medicaid also pays for adult diapers and other incontinence supplies in most states.
 It is worth noting that while these home care supplies may be available through a state’s regular Medicaid program, they often are made available through HCBS (Home and Community Based Services) Medicaid Waivers.
-In addition, Medicaid puts restrictions on which brands are covered and sometimes limits the maximum number of products / month.
+In addition, Medicaid puts restrictions on which brands are covered and sometimes limits the maximum number of products per month.
 Again, this is state dependent and Medicaid program dependent.

 The VA pays for home care supplies including incontinence supplies provided the items are medically necessary.

-VA Pensions, specifically the Aid and Attendance (A&A) and Housebound pensions, do not pay for home care supplies directly, but indirectly, the complete cost can be reimbursed.
-These pensions provide veterans with financial assistance up to a minimum monthly income level, which is calculated by subtracting their actual income and any unreimbursed medical expenses.
-Under A&A and Housebound, home care supplies, including incontinence supplies are considered unreimbursed medical expenses (UME).
+VA Pensions, specifically the Aid and Attendance (A&A) and Housebound pensions, do not pay for home care supplies directly.
+But indirectly, the complete cost can be reimbursed.
+These pensions provide veterans with financial assistance up to a minimum monthly income level.
+It is calculated by subtracting their actual income and any unreimbursed medical expenses.
+Under A&A and Housebound, home care supplies, including incontinence supplies, are considered unreimbursed medical expenses (UME).
 A veteran receiving either of these pensions simply needs to include the cost of these items on their application and the VA will reimburse them by increasing their pension benefit in an equal amount.
 Read more about VA Pensions.

 PAPs are programs that pharmaceutical companies offer to individuals without insurance or without adequate prescription coverage in their insurance policies.
 Some home care supplies are covered by PAPs.
 One is much more likely to find assistance for diabetic supplies than they are for ostomy or incontinence supplies.
 The website, Needymeds.org, offers a searchable database of PAPs and also lists programs specifically for diabetic supplies.